mindset-dojo/mindset-dojo.github.io/_forms/organizationally-focused-cultivator.md

 ## Intention

 An Organizationally-Focused Cultivator supports the community through their deep knowledge of the Program, [the Dojo](../dojo/), and The Way.
-They guide, harmonize, and model training authorship, lead Cultivator [Circle](../circle/) meetings regularly, and cultivate community culture and brand coherence.
+They guide, harmonize, and model training authorship, lead Cultivator [Circle](../circle/) meetings, and cultivate community culture and brand coherence.
 They have passed the Black Level [Threshold](../threshold/), and gained existing Cultivators’ endorsement.

+Designation is **phase-based and dynamic**: it reflects current engagement, alignment, and contribution rather than permanent status.
+While this role carries higher responsibility and requires active presence, participation naturally ebbs and flows in response to the needs of the Dojo and the capacity of the Cultivator.
+Existing Cultivators endorse participation and help maintain alignment with community standards.

 ## Experience

-You aid the organization and community holistically through mastery of what is taught in the Program and beyond.
-You work to not merely refine processes, but presence itself.
-You mentor aspiring and existing Domain-Focused Cultivators.
-You also align the practices of [the Dojo](../dojo/) with The Way.
+You contribute holistically to the organization and community through mastery of what is taught in the Program and beyond.
+You work to refine not just processes but presence itself.
+You mentor aspiring and existing Domain-Focused Cultivators and help ensure that [the Dojo](../dojo/) practices remain aligned with The Way.

-In this role, you increasingly sense the architecture behind the forms—how they emerge, how they guide others, and how they remain alive over time.
-Organizational cultivation is as much stewardship of form-shaping as it is stewardship of people.
+Organizational cultivation emphasizes **stewardship over form and community**, noticing how practices emerge, evolve, and sustain coherence over time.
+Recognition of your designation is maintained through demonstrated impact, visible alignment, and thoughtful engagement.

 ## Implementation

-As a Domain-Focused Cultivator, keep making contributions, networking, and training in the Program.
-Once you pass the Black Level [Threshold](../threshold/), negotiate with other Cultivators for sponsorship.
-Once you receive it, make a pull request claiming the Organizationally-Focused Cultivator designation.

-As you step into shaping the dojo at an architectural level, let your work be grounded in the following principles:
+- Enter the Organizationally-Focused phase by actively contributing, mentoring, and guiding the Dojo at an architectural level while being a Domain-Focused Contributor.
+Live in that future Self as you work towards passing the Black Level [Threshold](../threshold) and gaining other cultivators' sponsorship to make that designation official.
+- Your designation is **continuously affirmed** through contributions and peer observation.
+If engagement naturally decreases, designation reflects current activity without punitive loss; re-engagement restores affirmation.
+- Maintain high responsibility by actively shaping culture, mentoring others, and safeguarding The Way.
+- Continue training and applying the Program and architectural understanding of the Dojo.
+Mentorship, facilitation, and community stewardship are the core measures of impact.

+As you cultivate organizational alignment, your work is guided by these Principles:

 - **Focus on One Point** — design and refine from a single intention, returning whenever the form drifts.
 - **Give the Learner the Pen** — create openings for others to step in, discover, and author their own growth.